 Monthly Fire Extinguisher Checks:

-Monthly inspection of fire extinguishers shall be executed by the Building Safety Officer (BSO) of each building.
+Monthly inspection of fire extinguishers shall be executed by the Custodian assigned to each building/floor.
 They should check the following items:

 - Location in designated place